aaryapatil01/CS4395_Portfolio/README.md

 You can access my python notebook [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%203/HLT_WordNet.pdf).

 ## Portfolio Assignment: Sentence Parsing (Assignment 4)
 This is our fourth assignment.
-We had to use 3 different types of parsing methods for a sample sentence of our choice.
+We had to use 3 different types of parsing methods on a sample sentence of our choice.

 You can access my document [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%204/Sentence_Parsing_Aarya_Patil.pdf).